captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Which is about to expire.
 ---
 ## ROBYN:
-lt is?
+It is?
 ---
 ## SHARON:
 (Helpfully.)
 You are about to expire.
 ---
 ## ROBYN:
 Let's start with something easier.
-You're calling me about my cable bill.
+You ' r e calling me about my cable bill.
 Isn't it high?
 Wouldn't I like it to be lower?
 ---
 ## SHARON: